4-geeks/Mask-RCNN-pytorch/README.md

 # Mask-RCNN-pytorch
 Pytorch implementation of [Mask-RCNN](https://arxiv.org/abs/1703.06870) based on torchvision model with VOC dataset format.
 The model generates segmentation masks and their scores for each instance of an object in the image.
-This repository is based on [TORCHVISION OBJECT DETECTION FINETUNING TUTORIAL](https://pytorch.org/tutorials/intermediate/torchvision_tutorial.html).
+This repository is based on [torchvision object detection finetuning tutorial](https://pytorch.org/tutorials/intermediate/torchvision_tutorial.html).

 ![Network Structure](results/network_structure.png)